10+1 Fast Facts about Ticks: Revealing the Lesser-Known Realities

 They Are Impacted By Climate Change.

-Climate change isn’t just making your bust out your bikini earlier each year.
+Climate change isn’t just making you bust out your bikini earlier each year.
 It is also affecting tick distribution in the United States.
 Warmer temperatures and shifting rain patterns have led to the expansion of tick habitats, increasing the potential for human encounters.

 They Are Stealthy Hitchhikers.